-For a mother and daughter in Tanzania, a better relationship means a better chance against HIVNovember 30, 2017
+For a mother and daughter in Tanzania, a better relationship means a better chance against HIV

 At 12 years old, Tumie Shomary faces everyday pre-teen adversities—making good grades, asserting her independence, sharing her challenges.
 But growing up in Morogoro, a city in eastern Tanzania not far from the capital Dar es Salaam, Tumie is also confronted by challenges that increase her risk of contracting HIV.

 Like being pressured to have sex.
 One day when her mother was at the market, a neighbor propositioned her, suggesting she come to his room.
 She refused.
 When her mother returned home, Tumie told her what happened.

 Experiences like this aren’t uncommon in Tanzania, but they often end differently.
 Tumie’s mother credits USAID’s Kizazi Kipya project for making the difference.